-California Correctional Health Care Services (CCHCS) and the California Department of Corrections (CDCR) are working to administer the COVID-19 vaccine to employees and incarcerated individuals in alignment with California Department of Public Health (CDPH) guidelines.
-Vaccination administration started on December 22, 2020 at California Health Care Facility (CHCF) and has since expanded statewide.
-It is our intent to offer COVID-19 vaccinations to all CDCR and CCHCS employees and incarcerated individuals.
+California Correctional Health Care Services (CCHCS) and the California Department of Corrections and Rehabilitation (CDCR) are working to administer the COVID-19 vaccine and boosters to employees and incarcerated individuals in alignment with California Department of Public Health (CDPH) guidelines.
+COVID-19 vaccinations are available at no cost to all CDCR and CCHCS employees and incarcerated individuals.

 How does the COVID-19 vaccine work?

 COVID-19 vaccines help our bodies develop immunity to the virus that causes COVID-19 without us having to get the illness.
-COVID-19 vaccines that have been authorized by FDA have been carefully evaluated in clinical trials for their ability to protect us from COVID-19.
+COVID-19 vaccines that have been authorized by the U.S. Food and Drug Administration (FDA) have been carefully evaluated in clinical trials for their ability to protect us from COVID-19.

 Is the COVID-19 vaccine safe?